-You can also check out check out the The Lullaby Trust’s (formerly known as the Foundation for the Study of Infant Deaths – FSID) guidelines for sleeping safely and expert safe sleeping advice.
+You can also check out the The Lullaby Trust’s guidelines for sleeping safely.

 Why do some babies get so sweaty – and is it safe?

 Sweating is natural and is a way for our bodies to cool us down.
 [Interesting fact: The dampness on our skin actually helps us to pick up the coolness from any moving air].
 But you’ll find some babies sweat more than others.
 If your baby feels very sweaty, check to see how hot she is.

-“If your baby’s hot to the touch, wipe her down with a damp towel – on the face, neck, arms and legs – and open internal doors and windows, so a natural, flowing breeze is created,” says Chireal Shallow, psychologist and sleep expert at the Naturally Nurturing Clinic.
+“If your baby’s hot to the touch, wipe her down with a damp towel – on the face, neck, arms and legs – and open internal doors and windows, so a natural, flowing breeze is created,” says Chireal Shallow, psychologist and sleep expert at Baby Sleep Clinic.
 Avoid air conditioning, as it can be dehydrating.

 A lot of night sweats can be avoided if your house is kept cool throughout the day.
 In the UK we tend to fling open curtains and windows when there’s sunshine, but in Mediterranean countries people keep the heat out with unopened curtains.
 This avoids a greenhouse effect, where the heat builds up and up inside.
 They also close doors and windows behind them.

 Don’t panic if your baby is sleeping more soundly than usual.
-“The heat can make us lethargic, which is quite natural,” says Chireal Shallow.
+“The heat can make us lethargic, which is quite natural,” says Chireal.
 “I wouldn’t get too worried unless you have problems rousing your baby or he displays odd behaviour.”

 Will overheating harm your baby?

 There are well-known concerns that overheating increases the risk of Sudden Infant Death Syndrome (SIDS), but it appears that we shouldn’t be getting too worried over hot nights.

 “With excess wrapping your baby may find it hard to cool down and can become heat-stressed.
 Babies don’t really need much more wrapping up or clothing than adults in hot conditions.